 The cost of rental and overhead expenses are not included.

 - Water is a basic commodity so demand is not a problem.
 Unlike seasonal businesses, a water refilling station can be profitable all year round.
 You will also be serving your community, with customers coming from high- to low-income backgrounds.

 - It’s relatively easier to handle compared to other businesses since you only sell water.

-- You don’t necessarily need to find a location in crowded places where rental cost can go through the roof.
+- You don’t necessarily need to find a location in crowded places where rental costs can go through the roof.
 By offering delivery services, you can go to your customers directly instead of them going to your store.

 - Depending on the existing demand and competition in your area, it may take longer to recoup the initial investment.